 Mission Table, part of Bowers Harbor Inn, also procures seasonal produce from local farms and fishermen.
 Opened in 2010 in the historic building, formerly the summer home of a Chicago lumber baron, the restaurant sits on the West Arm of Grand Traverse Bay, surrounded by majestic oaks and pines.
 The menu changes with the seasons.
 The restaurant also taps local winemakers, craft brewers and distillers for libations, reflecting the bounty of the region.

 For a more casual option, check out Peninsula Grill right on Route 37, about halfway up the peninsula.
 The rustic dining room offers small plates, soups, salads and fish, including Lake Superior whitefish, a staple in Northern Michigan.
 It also has an extensive selection of Old Mission wines, as well as craft beers from local and Michigan breweries.
-The restaurant is attached to an art gallery and guests are welcome to browse.

 Good Eats To-Go